Analyzing BILL Holdings Inc. (BILL)'s quick and current ratios - The Dwinnex

 Earnings Estimates

-Its stock is currently analyzed by 24 different market analysts.
+Current recommendations for the stock of the company come from 24 analysts.
 On average, analysts expect EPS of $0.4 for the current quarter, with a high estimate of $0.44 and a low estimate of $0.24, while EPS last year was -$0.03.
 The consensus estimate for the next quarter is $0.39, with high estimates of $0.51 and low estimates of $0.27.

 Revenue Estimates